|

 or direct debits - just a one-off purchase of a Freeview receiver (from around £30).

-With a Freeview set-top box, you can get around 30 TV channels and 20 radio
+With a Freeview set-top box, you can get over 40 TV channels and 20 radio

 channels - in digital quality via your TV aerial.